Parsing C++ Files with the Clang Code Model

 On the downside, for large projects using Clang as code model is slower than using the built-in code model.
 Clang does not need to generate object files, but it still needs to parse and analyze the source files.
 For small projects that only use STL, this is relatively fast.
 But for larger projects that include several files, processing a single file and all the included files can take a while.

-The Clang code model plugin now provides some of the services that were previously provided by the built-in C/C++ code model.
-Currently, the following services are implemented:
+The Clang code model plugin now offers some of the same services as the built-in C/C++ code model:

 - Code completion